gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 INIT ACK containing its own DTLS Key Management Parameter.
 This parameter MUST contains exactly one DTLS Key Management Method Identifier out of the list of received ones.
-If there us no DTLS Key Management Method supported by both endpoints, and the endpoints' policy requires requires the use of the DTLS chunk, the receiver MUST reply with an SCTP packet containing an ABORT chunk and MAY include the error cause "No Common DTLS Key Management Method"
+If there is no DTLS Key Management Method supported by both endpoints, and the endpoints' policy requires requires the use of the DTLS chunk, the receiver MUST reply with an SCTP packet containing an ABORT chunk and MAY include the error cause "No Common DTLS Key Management Method"